ryanhaining/cppitertools/README.md

 CPPItertools
 ============

-range-based for loop add-ons inspired by the python builtins and itertools library.
+range-based for loop add-ons inspired by the Python builtins and itertools library.
+Like itertools and the Python3 builtins, this library uses lazy evaluation wherever possible.

 *Note*: Everthing is inside the `iter` namespace.